 The course will present the fundamentals of the US government, covering the structure and function of our political systems.
 Students will investigate the Six Basic Principles of the Constitution on which our government is built as well as how these principles are demonstrated throughout our governmental system.
 Students will study the foundations of democracy, the three branches of government, political participation and behavior, and more.

 AP U.S. GOVERNMENT & POLITICS Open to Grades: 11-12 Credit(s): 1 Course Number: 2042 Prerequisites: None.
-Notes: 3.
-Weighted course at 1.
-It is expected that the the AP Exam.
-Teacher recommendate Summer work requires e student will take
+Notes: Weighted course at 1.25.
+It is expected that the student will take the AP Exam.